NXT TakeOver: WarGames (2020): Storylines

 At NXT: Halloween Havoc on October 28, Johnny Gargano defeated Damian Priest in a Devil's Playground Match to win the NXT North American Championship, becoming the first-ever two-time NXT North American Champion.
 On the November 11 episode of NXT, Gargano defended the title against Leon Ruff, who was picked as his opponent by a roulette-style spinning wheel.
 During the match, Priest distracted Gargano and was pinned by Ruff to win the title for the first time.
 The following week, Ruff retained the championship against Gargano via disqualification when Priest intentionally punched Ruff.
-On the November 25 episode of NXT, all three competitors were on The KO Show to state their case for why they want the NXT North American Championship, when NXT general manager William Regal appeared to announce the title will be defended in a triple threat match at TakeOver: WarGames.
+On the November 25 episode of NXT, all three competitors were on The KO Show to state their case for why they wanted the NXT North American Championship, when NXT general manager William Regal appeared to announce the title would be defended in a triple threat match at TakeOver: WarGames.

-On the October 7 episode of NXT, Dexter Lumis defeated Austin Theory in a match but was then attacked by Cameron Grimes, saying he felt disrespected by him last week.
+On the October 7 episode of NXT, Dexter Lumis defeated Austin Theory in a match but was then attacked by Cameron Grimes, saying he felt disrespected by him the prior week.
 At NXT: Halloween Havoc, the two met in a Haunted House of Horror match, with Lumis beating him in the ring by submission.
 They faced each other again in a blindfold match on the November 18 episode of NXT, ending in a no contest after Grimes unknowingly knocked the referee unconscious and eventually ran off.
 The following week, Grimes defeated Jake Atlas in a match but was soon interrupted by Lumis, who offered him a strap but he refused to wear it.
 Later that night, Regal met Grimes backstage to set up a strap match between him and Lumis at TakeOver: WarGames.

 On the November 18 episode of NXT, Timothy Thatcher defeated August Grey in a match but was soon confronted by Tommaso Ciampa, and Thatcher backed away from him saying "I have no problem with you".
-On the December 2 episode of NXT, Thatcher was in the ring teaching a "Thatch as Thatch Can" lesson on "Distractions", when Ciampa appeared and was told by Thatcher that he didn't want any trouble with him.
+On the December 2 episode of NXT, Thatcher was in the ring teaching a "Thatch as Thatch Can" lesson on "Distractions", when Ciampa appeared and was told by Thatcher that he did not want any trouble with him.
 After throwing him to the mat following an attempted attack, Ciampa was blindsided by Thatcher's student and thrown into the plexiglass by Thatcher himself, who then applied a guillotine choke to make him pass out.
 Thatcher later said he would meet Ciampa for a "lesson" at TakeOver: WarGames.